azavea/django-queryset-csv/README.md

 django-queryset-csv will be ready for stable release when the following are complete:

 1. unit test coverage reaches 100%
-2. test coverage is tracked by a CI server
-3. custom column headers are supported (currently column headers are always field names)
+2. custom column headers are supported (currently column headers are always field names)
-4. the package is uploaded to pypi.
+3. The package can be easily deployed to PyPI.